How to create a winning social media strategy for your client

 If you’re used creating strategies in-house or for yourself, you’ll find creating a social media strategy for your client (or clients) an entirely different challenge.
 You have to become familiar with fresh audience and the inner workings of a new business.
 You

-To hit these three principles, and to make sure you have the best chance of getting hired for project after project, here’s how you can create a winning social media strategy for your client.
+To hit these three key metrics and to make sure you have the best chance of getting hired for project after project, here’s how you can create a winning social media strategy for your client.

 Steps for creating a winning client social media strategy